-In connection with its \$8,800,000 equity contribution into QIO, the Company completed the sale of a \$10,000,000 unsecured convertible debenture bearing interest at the rate of 8% payable quarterly and matures on June 1, 2018 ("Debenture").
+On June 1, 2017, the Company completed the sale of a \$10,000,000 unsecured convertible debenture bearing interest at the rate of 8% payable quarterly and matures on June 1, 2018 ("Debenture").
 The Debenture is convertible at the option of the holder at any time into ordinary shares of the Company ("Shares") at a conversion price of \$1.00 per Share.
-Should the Company not complete a master financing of a minimum of \$212,000,000 ("Master Financing") by November 30, 2017, the conversion price will be adjusted to the lesser of \$1.00 or the 5-day weighted average trading price of Shares on the TSX determined as of the date of conversion.
 The maximum number of Shares that may be issued upon conversion of the Debenture is 50,000,000 Shares, with the balance of the unconverted principal amount of the Debenture to be repaid in cash or converted into a proportion of the Royalty (as defined hereinafter) at the option of the Company.
 If the principal amount is not repaid in full on or before June 1, 2019, the holder will have the right to convert the entire outstanding principal amount into a 0.21% gross overriding royalty on Bloom Lake (the "Royalty").

-Following completion of the Master Financing, the principal amount of the Debenture may be prepaid in whole or in part by the Company subject to a minimum payment representing 6 months of interest.
+The principal amount of the Debenture may be prepaid in whole or in part by the Company subject to a minimum payment representing 6 months of interest.